 The compound hunting bow also has a draw weight of 40 – 70 pounds which might prove difficult for some archers to draw if not for the 80% let-off (10% higher than most Bows) that the Bowtech core provides.
 A rangefinder can play an important role while hunting.

-The bow comes with center pivot extreme technology from Bowtech which uses the extended riser combined with a small limb pocket to place the pivot point of the limb near the center.
+The bow comes with center pivot extreme technology from Bowtech which uses the extended riser combined with a small limb pocket to place the pivot point of the limb near the center, it’s one of the best hunting compound bow.

 This addition makes it easier to flex either side of the pivot point to produce the most accurate limb alignment and the quickest response time in the entire compound bow industry.